+Since we cannot separate our sense of self from our emotional life, every emotion we experience is a representation of a part of ourselves.
 There is, however, a tendency to avoid or deny emotions that we have identified as negative.
 In doing so, we deny ourselves the opportunity to learn more about ourselves.
 In other words, every emotion can have a positive function, because every emotion conveys information about our experience.

 According to neuroscientist Louis Cozolino, “Emotions are our conscious experiences and interpretations of our bodily states, involving many of the brain’s neural networks.
 Because our thoughts and emotions are so interconnected, it is difficult to know if they are distinct from one another or really different aspects of the same neural processes.”

-3 Ways to Help Make the Switch
+Three Ways to Help Make the Shift

 In NLP (neuro linguistic programming) it’s thought that when you “change physiology, you change internal state”.
 In other words, focusing on the breath (physiology) creates a pathway to changing our internal state (how and what we’re thinking).
 One of the key brain regions involved in this process is the anterior cingulate that is responsible for managing impulse control.

+2. Activate Self-Awareness.
 Achieving emotional equilibrium by shifting from the limbic region to the prefrontal cortex requires self-awareness and the realization of what’s going on emotionally.
 We need to know that we’re in the “grips” of a limbic response.
 Unless we are able to recognize when we are emotionally triggered and take steps to deactivate our reactive state, we can’t effectively address our problems.

-Lastly, we need to expand our vocabulary for emotions beyond the basic emotions (i.e. fear, joy, disgust, anger, love, etc).
+3. Emotional Literacy.
+Last, we need to expand our vocabulary for emotions beyond the basic emotions (i.e. fear, joy, disgust, anger, love, etc).
 An expanded vocabulary will enable us to have greater flexibility in shifting our emotional states.

 According to Dr. Lieberman, “When you attach the word ‘angry,’ you see a decreased response in the amygdala, when you attach the name ‘Harry,’ you don’t see the reduction in the amygdala response.
 In the same way you hit the brake when you’re driving when you see a yellow light, when you put feelings into words; you seem to be hitting the brakes on your emotional responses.
 As a result, an individual may feel less angry or less sad.”

 George Altman, Partner, Intentional Communication Consultants